dariusd/frontend-starter/README.md

 Frontend-Starter
 ================
-Basic files for frontend work
+Startup files for Frontend developer to work with